Gageco/gagecoMain/index.md

 ### Renewable Energy

-I am intersted in a Computer Science degree so I can get into the renewable energy field.
+I am intersted in an Electrical Engineering degree so I can get into the renewable energy field.
 I would like to establish renewable energy bases as well as more sustainable methods of creating the resources required to build renewable energy sources like photovoltaic cells and the like.

-### Blockchain Technology

-Since being first introduced to Bitcoin around 2015, I have been a big fan of what it stands for, decentralization and privacy.
-I have learned to build decentralized applications (dapps) and how to interface with different blockchains like [Sia](https://sia.tech/) and [Ethereum](https://www.ethereum.org/).
-In the future I would like to develop and create applications for different businesses to utilize this revolutionary technology.

-### Automated Trading

-With blockchain technology comes the ability to have a low cost way of making some side income trading against different cryptocurrency pairs.
-Having done alright in this realm, the next step for me is to automate this interest as a way to passively bring in income.
-On my Github there are a lot of different iterations of automated trading programs ranging from simple price-based trading to quantitative analysis.
-This has continuously forced development of my programming skills and knowledge.
+### Automation and Robotics

+As robotics and automation takes over the work field, it becomes more important to have a way of ensuring I am relevant in my field.
+Being the person that creates the machines, and having the ability to create machines to accomplish tasks on a high level.
+I enjoy seeing how self-driving cars, and every day tasks are simplified and imagining a future where I am involved in that field is exciting.

 ## Contact